x85432/kuwa-aios/docker/README.md

 ```

 ### 4. Building Docker Images from Source Code
 Beginning with v0.3.4, the default behavior is to download pre-built Kuwa Docker Images from Docker Hub.
-If you want to build the images from source code, make sure the `.git` directory is present in the `genai-os` directory.
+If you want to build the images from source code, make sure the `.git` directory is present in the `kuwa-aios` directory.
 Then, you can use the following command to create the Kuwa images:
 ```sh
 cd docker
 ./run.sh build